RickStrahl/WestWindWebConnection-Documentation/West-Wind-Web-Connection/Licensing.md

 ### Developer Runtime Licensing
 If you have multiple developers on your team, **each of the developers requires a separate Web Connection license**.
 You can either use additional full developer licenses (which include one dev and one server license each), or you can use one runtime license and apply it to a developer instead of a machine (see below).
 If you have multiple developers on your team each developer on the team needs either a full developer license or a license count of one of the runtime license packs.

-In general any more than 2 developers or 2 deployed installations warrants purchase of a Runtime License for savings.
+In general, any more than 2 developers or 2 deployed installations warrants purchase of a Runtime License for savings.

 ### Server Runtime Licensing: Per Windows Instance
 Web Connection Server Licenses are associated with a **Windows Instance** which  means either: